Gravitational Wave Measurement of the $M_\mathrm{BH}$-$M_\mathrm{bulge}$ Intrinsic Scatter at High Redshift: Impact of Evolutionary Parameters

 These parameters have differing effects at high and low masses which affects not only the predicted BHMF, but also the associated GWB spectrum.
-The frequency of gravitational waves emitted by a binary is twice the orbital frequency of an equal mass circular binary.
-The orbital frequency of the binary is related to the masses of the SMBHs via Kepler's third law, so the lower frequencies of the GWB correspond to higher SMBH chirp masses \citep[$f_\mathrm{gw, obs} \propto (M (1 + z))^{-1}$, see][]{Phinney_2001}.
+In the right-hand column of Figure \ref{fig:epsilon_z_effects} we show the GWB spectrum associated with the same values for evolutionary parameters as in the left-hand panel.
+Color coding is the same across columns.
+The GWB spectra are calculated with \textsc{holodeck} across $0 \leq z \leq 10$.
+For an equal mass circular binary, the frequency of gravitational waves emitted is twice the orbital frequency.
+The orbital frequency of the binary is related to the masses of the SMBHs via Kepler's third law, so the lower frequencies of the GWB correspond to higher SMBH chirp masses \citep[$f_\mathrm{GW, obs} \propto (M (1 + z))^{-1}$, see][]{Phinney_2001}.
 Therefore the relative changes to number densities across the mass range have corresponding impacts on the GWB spectrum.
 Both types of evolution increase the GWB amplitude at the lowest frequencies (high masses), but only $\alpha_z$ affects the high frequency (low mass) end of the spectrum.
 The difference in GWB amplitudes is strongest for $\log f_\mathrm{GW} \gtrsim -8.0$ where the the GWB data are poorly constrained, but there are still notable differences across the range we fit to (lowest five frequency bins).